 "That is an important decision, well done.
-I will now refer you..." either "... to the Pulmonary Rehabilitation programme" or "... to see an expert who can assess your breathlessness and decide on the right programme
+I will now refer you..." either "... to the Pulmonary Rehabilitation programme" or "... to see an expert structured programme tailored to an who can assess your breathlessness and decide on the right programme reathlessness, improve their quality of